Can't install an app on an iOS device? Things to check

 (Source: List of iOS devices on Wikipedia)

-Newer devices are so far compatible with older architectures: an iPad Air, arm64, can run an armv7 built app, but not the opposite.
+Newer devices were compatible with older architectures: an iPad Air (arm64) could run an armv7 built app, but not the opposite.
+As of Xcode 6/7, the default was armv7+arm64.